pivotaltracker/tracker_deployment_chrome_extension/README.md

 ## Commits JSON format

-Then either manually, as part of your deployment scripts, etc. you update the commits.json file with recent commit data.
-For my purposes, I just generated data for all the commits within the last 30 days.
-[This sample rake task](sample.rake) is close to what we are using to generate this data ourselves and may be useful to you.
+Then either manually, as part of your deployment scripts, etc. update the commits.json file with recent commit data.
+For example, generate data for all the commits within the last 30 days.
+[This sample rake task](sample.rake) is close to what Tracker using to generate this data.

 The data should be valid JSON with a format like this: